Theatres and shows with cancelled or rescheduled performances in response to coronavirus

 Sherman Theatre – the Cardiff venue has stopped all further performances until further notice, following the government's advice about coronavirus and in line with all other UK Theatre members.

-Sheffield Theatres – following the recommendation from the UK government, Sheffield Lyceum, Crucible Theatre and the Crucible Studio will close to the public until 5 April.
-Several performances will be cancelled:
+Sheffield Theatres – following the recommendation from the UK government, Sheffield Lyceum, Crucible Theatre and the Crucible Studio will close to the public.

 Royal Lyceum Theatre, Edinburgh – the venue has released a statement announcing its closure for this month, adhering to the latest advice of the Scottish Government and Health Protection Scotland.
 Performances Mrs Puntila and Her Man Matti, Wind Resistance and Castle Lennox will no longer run as scheduled, the latter due to cancelling rehearsals after consultation with co-producers Lung Ha Theatre Company.
 Performances of Barefoot in the Park in April or Life is a Dream in May and June will remain on sale at this time.